XIMAX, THE CITY OF MAGIC

 The Archmage Xarl Bluestride

-The human mage Xarl Bluestride, his student Khaelvan I., the Volkek-Oshra elder Narmatuk, and the descendants of the dwarven clan Unghur officially reopen the Magical Academy after a century of ruin.
-The School is rebuilt enough that the six Archmagi send out letters to various authorities of Caelum, Naios and Milkengrad asking for their assistance in sending youngsters showing an inclination towards magic to Ximax...
-In the fall, the First Class of the Ximaxian Institute of Magic, numbering fifty-seven, arrives in the renovated city, Xarl delivers the speech at their initiation.
+The human mage Xarl Bluestride, his student Khaelvan I., the Volkek-Oshra elder Narmatuk, and the Zirghurim dwarves officially reopen the Magical Academy after a century of ruin.
+Together they rebuild the school, and the six Archmagi send out letters to various authorities of Caelum, Naios and Milkengrad requesting donations and asking for their assistance in sending magically-inclined youngsters to Ximax.

 550 b.S.
 Division of the City of Ximax